iptv-org/awesome-iptv/README.md

 ## Contribution

-Please feel free to make any changes to this list.
-As long as this changes are related to the topic of IPTV they are most likely be accepted.
+Feel free to make any changes to this list.
+If those changes are related to the IPTV topic, they will most likely be accepted.

+Just please follow 3 simple rules:

+- new links are added to the end of the section
+- the description should consist of one sentence
+- do not repeat the name of the app/site in the description

 ## License